DragoniteSpam/GameMakerTutorialTutorial/README.md

 *Whatever you do, don't be this guy.*

 You can also try leaving a comment yourself to ask the creator directly.
-Sometimes you'll get an answer.
+Sometimes you'll even get an answer!

 ### What to Take Away From The Tutorial